Melros/basejump/README.md

 #### _layout.scss

-Here you declare all your layout specifiy styles that will be the base of your project.
+Here you declare all your layout specific styles that will be the base of your project.
 Everything else is a module.

 #### _shame.scss